Artic144/Stardew-damage-calculator/README.md

 # Stardew Damage Calculator
-Welcome, I've written up a tool to calculate hit damage and optimize builds in Stardew Valley.
+Welcome, I wrote a tool to calculate hit damage and optimize builds in Stardew Valley.
 If you'd like to jump straight into the data, check out any of the links below!
 - [Google Drive Folder](https://drive.google.com/drive/folders/1ScqYYKtp3xlBXglB-zdL1vPJCRdSRu9N?usp=sharing) // A Google Drive folder of all damage data for many popular weapons.
 - [Custom Stats Calculator](https://colab.research.google.com/drive/1bXk5HagE50bXV4Zv95TRcvtJTRaaKBDP?usp=sharing) // A Google Colab with the calculator so that you can add/change/customize anything you want (tutorial below).

 ## Overview / Description
 While researching for this project I could only find a few sources for how damage was actually calculated, mostly [Penguinpanda's Video](https://www.youtube.com/watch?v=_CGaLn6Etvc), [CytheNulle's Video](https://www.youtube.com/watch?v=upUQwXrW_kI) and [the community wiki](https://stardewvalleywiki.com).

-I've taken a look through the [decompiled Stardew Valley code](https://github.com/veywrn/StardewValley/tree/master) and recreated the damage calculations so that I could figure out what combination of weapon forges, rings, professions, etc. lets you hit the biggest numbers.
-In this calculator I am focused on the damage that a weapon does per hit, which means I do not take weapon speed into account or try to calculate damage per second.
+I looked through the [decompiled Stardew Valley code](https://github.com/veywrn/StardewValley/tree/master) and recreated the damage calculations to figure out what combination of weapon forges, rings, professions, etc. lets you hit the biggest numbers.
+In this calculator I focus on the raw damage that a weapon does per hit, which means not taking weapon speed into account or trying to calculate damage per second.
 In the spreadsheets I assume the target's defense to be 0, as well as any bonus attack and luck the player might get from eating food.
 These assumptions are all able to be changed in the customizable calculator.

-Using the calculator I am able to generate stats for a weapon's average hit damage, critical strike chance, minimum and maximum damage for crits and non-crits, and more.
-These damage numbers are based off of the player's rings, weapon, forges, etc. which can be searched and filtered through in the provided spreadsheets, or created custom to fit any build in the customizable calculator above.
+Using the calculator I generate stats for a weapon's average hit damage, critical strike chance, minimum and maximum damage for crits and non-crits, and more.
+These damage numbers are based on the player's rings, weapon, forges, etc. which can be searched and filtered through in the provided spreadsheets, or created custom to fit any build in the customizable calculator above.

-Important to note, the decompiled code is *not* of the newest, `1.6.x` updates of the game but instead for `1.5.4`.
+__Important to note__, the decompiled code is *not* of the newest, `1.6.x` updates of the game but instead for `1.5.4`.
 To my knowledge, none of the current math or weapon stats are any different than they were in `1.5.x` so this data should still be relevant now.
 The only addition in `1.6` that is relevant are innate weapon enchants, for which I am assuming the wiki and CytheNulle's video correctly describe how they are factored into the damage formula.

 ## Table of Contents
 #### [User Guide]()